digiltd/oh-rtd-test/Satel-Alarm-Binding.md

+## Introduction

-This is OpenHAB binding for Satel Integra Alarm System which allows you to connect to your alarm system using TCP/IP protocol with ETHM-1 installed or RS-232 protocol with INT-RS module installed.
+This is documentation of OpenHAB binding for Satel Integra Alarm System which allows you to connect to your alarm system using TCP/IP protocol with ETHM-1 installed or RS-232 protocol with INT-RS module installed.

 For installation of the binding, please see Wiki page [Bindings](Bindings).